 This program of study, along with other career planning materials, serves as a guide to assist students in the Auburn School District in developing a relevant middle-to-high school plan that will prepare them for further education and/or employment in the Science, Technology, Engineering and Math career cluster.
 The program of study outlined below can be individualized to meet each learner's education and career goals.
-It allows students to earn high school credits while completing coursework in middle school, earn college credits while completing coursework within high school, and apply those credits toward attainment of a college certificate and/or degree.
+It allows students to earn high school credits while completing coursework within high school, and apply those credits toward attainment of a college certificate and/or degree.
 It is important to share and review this plan with a parent/guardian and school counselor.